 Whether it comes to pitches, chips, bunker shots or putts, there’s no question that the RZN Black delivers tour-level results around the greens.

 Its soft feel is very enjoyable off the wedges and putter face, and it produces some of the highest spin rates (in terms of RPM) of any golf ball currently available.

 Golfers who are skilled enough should have no problems hitting skip-and-stops or shots that spin back.

 It turns out that the RZN Black lies at about middle-of-the-range in terms of tour ball softness.
 There are softer balls out there, such as the RZN Platinum.

 With that being said, the RZN Black tends to feel quite moderate (not too firm, not too soft) and crisp with short irons and wedges, and firm and explosive with woods and longer irons.

 Sound is fairly high-pitched and “clicky” — a bit louder than the RZN Platinum but definitely not as loud as the previous 20XI model.

 I would venture to say that most golfers would be pleased with the sound and feel of the RZN Black, but it does of course depend on the personal tastes of the individual.

-Although some mid and even high handicappers may have a lot of success with the the RZN Black, it’s most ideal for professionals and low handicappers who are looking for more control and spin greenside or a lower ball flight off the tee.
-A terrific ball overall.
+Although some mid and even high handicappers may have a lot of success with the the RZN Black, it’s most ideal for professionals and low handicappers who are looking for more control and spin around the green or a lower ball flight off the tee.

-If you have any thoughts or opinions about the Nike RZN Black golf ball, be sure to leave a comment below!
+Interested in the RZN Black ball?
+If you have any thoughts or opinions about it, feel free to leave a comment below.